MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

 In particular, the ``/ByteRange`` key of the signature object is actually part of the signed data, which implies that the size of the signature CMS object needs to be estimated ahead of time.
-As we'll see soon, this has some minor implications for the API design.
+As we'll see soon, this has some minor implications for the API design (see :ref:`this subsection <extending-signer>` in particular).

 .. |PdfSignatureMetadata| replace:: :class:`~.pyhanko.sign.signers.PdfSignatureMetadata`